-What is Referrer Spam and Why Does it Exist?
+Referrer Spam and Why Should You Care?

 and more are being created all the time!

-The Best Option for Spam Free Analytics – Create a Valid Hostname
+How to Cleanse Your Analytics – Create a Valid Hostname

-Log into your analtyics account
+- Log into your Google Analytics account.

-Let’s Create the Hostname INCLUDE Filter
+Setting Up the Hostname INCLUDE Filter

-- Select New Filter
+- Select New Filter.

-- Verify Filter
+- Verify the filter.

 We also recommend setting up Exclude Filters for all those evil spam referrers as a second level of protection.
 We’ll be addressing how to set those up in a future post.